bruceharris/esteamator/BACKLOG.md

     When I browse to the session URL for a session that I've already joined My browser should remember that my name is associated with this session And I should enter the estimation session without being prompted for my name

+## The Item Estimate screen - entering a description

+    Given a valid session
+    When I view the Item Estimate screen
+    There should be a section displaying the description of the item being estimated And it should have an edit link that allows me to enter/edit/save the description And editing/saving should update the description as displayed on the screens of all participants

 -->